jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.2.9 ReclassEqualInterval

-Reclassifies the values in a raster image based on equal-ranges..
+Reclassifies the values in a raster image based on equal-ranges.

 *Parameters*: